Breastfeeding-Friendly Child Care Designation Program

 By participating in this voluntary program your child care can benefit:

-- Babies – Breastfed babies have less risk of obesity, Type 2 diabetes, asthma, ear infections, diarrhea, vomiting, and Sudden Infant Death Syndrome (SIDS).
+- Children – Breastfed children have less risk of obesity, Type 2 diabetes, asthma, ear infections, diarrhea, vomiting, and Sudden Infant Death Syndrome (SIDS).

 - Mothers – Breastfeeding lowers a mom’s risk of breast and ovarian cancer, enhances the bond with her baby, and speeds recovery from childbirth.